 The Netherlands Dress Code

 Working abroad sounds like an adventure to many people.
-However, a job search in the Netherlands requires more than just the obvious Netherlands CV writing and translation.
+However, job search in Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to go for a job in the Netherlands.

 Do not misjudge the impact the Netherlands dress code can have on the end result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.